- the information identifying you that we collect;

 WHAT ARE COOKIES?

-Cookies are small text files which are sent to your browser when you visit our website.
-When you visit our website again, the cookie allows our website to recognize your browser.
+Cookies are small text files which are sent to your browser when you visit the Site.
+When you visit the Site again, the cookie allows the Site to recognize your browser.
 When you visit our website, cookies may also be sent to your browser by other websites that are used for advertisements on other sites you may visit.

-Cookies do many different jobs on this website, such as letting you navigate between pages efficiently, remembering your preferences, remembering your username and password, letting us analyze how well our website is performing, and improving your experience.
+Cookies do many different jobs on the Site, such as letting you navigate between pages efficiently, remembering your preferences, remembering your username and password, letting us analyze how well our website is performing, and improving your experience.

 WHAT TYPES OF COOKIES DO WE USE?